dstackai/dstack/README.md

     --project main \
     --token bbae0f28-d3dd-4820-bf61-8f4bb40815da

-Configuration is updated at ~/.dstack/config.yml
+The configuration is updated at ~/.dstack/config.yml
 ```

 ## How does it work?